arniyhd/rabbitmq_exercise/README.md

 ```
 python subscriber.py
 Subscribe started listening to messages - exit press CTRL+C
+Message to david has been logged
 Message to arnold has been logged
-Message to Arnold has been logged
 ^CSubsriber have been exited after getting CTRL+C
 ```